• Skip to primary navigation

 My kids have been asking for “Lemon Juice” which is their way of asking for lemonade.
 We never buy the store-bought stuff.
 Last week a kid in our neighborhood was selling lemons door to door and I bought three; I appreciate a boy trying to earn a little cash.
 A lot of our neighbors have citrus trees but we don’t.

 We have a Blendtec.
 Why not just peel the lemons and blend away?
-This probably wouldn’t work with an inexpensive blender Blendtec or a Vitamix you’re in business.
+This probably wouldn’t work with an inexpensive blender, but if you have a Blendtec or a Vitamix you’re in business.

 I’ll give a quick note, this recipe has a lot of room for variation.
 Start slowly adding a little at a time because lemons are different sizes, have differing amounts of juice and varying levels of tartness.